cardano-foundation/CIPs/CIP-????/README.md

 # CIP-XXXX: Maybe Datum

 ## Abstract
 Currently all plutus spending scripts take a datum directly from the UTxO being spent.
-While this allows for creating a very simple ledger-script interface, there are a number of use cases where this feature is not just undesired but can also be an obstical to Dapp developement.
-I propose changing plutus scripts so that they optionally take the datum directly from the UTxO being spent.
+While this allows for creating a very simple ledger-script interface, there are a number of use cases where this feature is not just undesired but can also be an obstacle to Dapp developement.
+I propose changing all plutus scripts so that they optionally take the datum directly from the UTxO being spent.
 This single change would solve a number of issues currently motivating different CIPs/CPSs.

 ## Motivation: why is this CIP necessary?
 As of now, plutus spending scripts take the datum directly from the UTxO being spent.
 While it allows the ledger-script interface to be very simple, it causes three major problems.

 ### Problem 1: Spending Script Redundant Executions
 Using the eUTxO model, it is currently possible to create spending scripts that validate based off of the transaction as a whole instead of any individual UTxO.
 Imagine if three UTxOs were spent from such a script's address within the same transaction.
 Which datum should be passed to the spending script?
 Currently, the ledger-script interface passes each UTxO's datum to the script individually and executes this "transaction level" spending script three times.
 Since the transaction context does not change between executions, these additional executions are completely redundant.
 There is currently no way to use a transaction level spending script so that these redundant executions do not happen.
 This limitation significantly handicaps Cardano's usage of the eUTxO model.
 While there is a potential workaround, the workaround has its own major drawbacks.
 You can read more about it in the related CPS [here](https://github.com/fallen-icarus/CIPs/tree/full-eUTxO-potential/CPS-%3F%3F%3F%3F#readme).

+Note: While Cardano simple scripts do not use a datum, they may also suffer from this limitation.

 ### Problem 2: Wrong/Missing Datums Result in Permanently Locked Script UTxOs
 When a script's UTxO is missing a datum or has the wrong datum, the plutus spending script is unable to parse the datum attached to the UTxO and is therefore guaranteed to fail.
 This results in permanently locked UTxOs at the script's address.
 In order to help prevent accidental locking of script UTxOs, proxies are generally used.
 The idea is for users to send their funds to this proxy first.
 The proxy then attaches the required datum for the users and pass the funds onto the desired script address.
 However, it is very difficult to use such proxies in a decentralized way.
 In short, by being forced to use proxies, the Dapp loses some of its decentralization.